Israeli AG: Netanyahu cannot be involved in legal overhaul

 Netanyahu is on trial for fraud, breach of trust and accepting bribes in a series of scandals involving influential media moguls and wealthy associates.
 He denies wrongdoing.

-“You must avoid as part of your role as prime minister involvement in initiatives related to the legal system,” Attorney General Gali Baharav-Miara wrote to Netanyahu in the letter, which was sent Wednesday.
+“You must avoid as part of your role as prime minister involvement in initiatives related to the legal system,” Baharav-Miara wrote to Netanyahu in the letter, which was sent Wednesday.
 She said that meant Netanyahu could also not direct others to advance the plan.

 The letter included an opinion by Baharav-Miara’s deputy, saying the overhaul would “benefit the prime minister in terms of the administration of his trial.”
 It said the changes would allow the governing coalition to more easily advance legislation that could assist Netanyahu.